-The audit must be completed and the data collection form described in paragraph (b) of this section and reporting package described in paragraph (c) of this section must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
+The audit must be completed, and the data collection form and reporting package described below must be submitted within the earlier of 30 calendar days after receipt of the auditor's report(s), or nine months after the end of the audit period.
 If the due date falls on a Saturday, Sunday, or federal holiday, the reporting package is due the next business day.